Brilliant Budva holidays 2019 / 2020

 Located near Becici and Rafailovici, and known as the Montenegrin Miami for its 200 days of sun per year and its 2km long beach, Budva and its Riviera have acquired a reputation for being the most beloved destination of European tourists heading to Montenegro.
 The endless golden beaches here are what make the region increasingly popular among travellers, while its rich cultural heritage means historical monuments aplenty.
 Quirky cafés, vibrant restaurants and fascinating galleries are scattered all over the place, promising a lively, exciting holiday.

-While its rich historical heritage ensures an opulent cultural experience, its Riviera is where the sun meets the sea and seduces you with its warm embrace.
-With a wealth of entertainment that ranges from water-sports such as kayaking to promenading along the history-soaked streets of cobbled, 15th-century towns, Budva is sure to have something to delight even the pickiest of tourists.
+While its rich historical heritage ensures an opulent cultural experience, Budva Riviera is where the sun meets the sea and seduces you with its warm embrace.
+With a wealth of entertainment that ranges from water-sports such as kayaking to promenading along the history-soaked streets of cobbled, 15th-century towns, Budva is sure to have something to delight even the pickiest of tourists in 2019 / 2020.

 Most popular hotels in Budva